info343c-a16/m13-firebase-auth/README.md

 ![firebase authentication sidebar menu](imgs/authentication-tab.png)

 From that tab, you'll be able to see the users who have accounts for your application.
-Before using a specified method, you'll need to enable it in the firebase console, which is within the _Sign In Method_ tab of your Authentication dashboard:
+Before using a specified authentication approach, you'll need to enable it in the firebase console, which is within the _Sign In Method_ tab of your Authentication dashboard:

 ![firebase enable email authentication](imgs/enable-email-method.png)

-Simply click on the method of your choice and use the switch in the dialog box to **Enable** the method of your choice.
+Simply click on the method of your choice, and use the switch in the dialog box to **Enable** the method.
 For this learning module, we'll cover using email + password authentication.
 Once you have enable this setting on Firebase, you'll be ready to build authentication into your JavaScript files.

 ## Promises
-Before diving into the process for authentication users, it's important to review the concept of **JavaScript Promises**.
+Before diving into the process for authenticating users, it's important to review the concept of **JavaScript Promises**.
 As described in [Module 11](https://github.com/info343c-a16/m11-reading-data#method-chaining), many JavaScript methods return _Promise objects_, which are tasks which may not have completed yet.
 Promises provide an alternative structure to the _callback function_, for example:

 ```javascript
 // Request data, and process it in a callback function